visit-dav/visit/src/doc/dev_manual/CreateRelease.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The website contains a copy of the release notes.
-The release notes in the VisIt_ repository is writtin in raw html and the website is writtin in Markdown.
+The release notes in the VisIt_ repository is written in raw html and the website is written in Markdown.
 The release notes are located in ``pages/releases``.
 Copy one of the release notes files that is closest to the type of release you are making, either a patch release or a minor release, as a starting point.
 Remove or update any version specific content from the new release notes file.